mohae/bench-rng/README.md

 A simple benchmark of some RNG implementations in Go.
 This only tests obtaining random `int64` or `uint64` values, depending on what the function call for each algorithm returns.
 If you need a CSPRNG, use `crypto/rand`; sometimes a PRNG is good enough.

+Choose the library that best fits your requirements.
+Please make sure you are aware of the pros and cons of the chosen prng algorithm and how that will affect your library or application.

 ## Algorithms

 ### Std Lib